hambolgad/API_SIA/README.md

 Features

-📖 Add a new book (title & author)
+📖 Add a new book (title & author),
-📑 View all books in the database
+📑 View all books in the database,
-✏ Update book details (title & author)
+✏ Update book details (title & author),
-🗑 Delete a book by ID
+🗑 Delete a book by ID,
-🔄 Returns responses in JSON format
+🔄 Returns responses in JSON format,
-🚀 Works with AJAX / Fetch API / Postman
+🚀 Works with AJAX / Fetch API

 Installation & Setup
 1. Install PHP